G. H. Mumm: Foujita chapel

-In 1964, René Lalou, the head of the Mumm Champagne House, and Léonard Foujita (1886–1968), a Japanese painter belonging to the Ecole de Paris school of art, decided to build a chapel in the gardens belonging to the Champagne house.
+In 1964, René Lalou, the head of the Mumm Champagne House, and Léonard Foujita (1886–1968), a Japanese painter belonging to the École de Paris school of art, decided to build a chapel in the gardens belonging to the Champagne house.
 Begun in 1965, the Foujita chapel was entirely designed by Foujita in the romanesque style, who drew the plans and designed the ironwork, stained glass and sculptures.
 He supervised the building and interior decoration.

 The chapel is decorated with frescos inspired by oriental art.
 The chapel was consecrated on 1 October 1966 and handed over to the City of Reims on 18 October 1966.
 The chapel was designated an historic monument in 1992.

 Foujita also gave G.H.
 Mumm a fresco depicting The Virgin in the Vines.
 The rose featured in the painting became the cuvée's emblem and appears on the metallic cap on top of the cork of the rose Champagne.